Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Candidate THz-band SC/MC Waveforms

 where $\mbf{Y}_\ddd\!\in\!\CC^{M\!\times\!N}$ is composed of ${y_\ddd[l,k]}$.
 We can write \eqref{eq:OTFS_rx_matrixnotation}, after substituting \eqref{eq:tx_otfs_vector} in \eqref{eq:rx_discrete_nocp_otfs_vector}, in a vectorized form

 where $\mbf{H}_\ddd^{\mathrm{eff}}$ denotes the effective channel matrix in the DD domain, and $\tilde{\mbf{n}}_{\mathrm{OTFS}}$ is the modified noise vector.
 OTFS equalization and detection can be applied directly on the vectorized form in \eqref{eq:OTFS_rx_vectornotation}, where message passing is shown to be efficient~\cite{raviteja2018interference}.
-However, we only consider the linear equalizers ZF/MMSE \cite{surabhi2019low} (not the low-complexity version in \cite{surabhi2019low}) for a fair comparison with other candidate WFs.
+However, we only consider the linear equalizers ZF/MMSE \cite{surabhi2019low} (not the low-complexity version in \cite{surabhi2019low}) for a fair comparison with other candidate waveforms.

-As illustrated in Sec.~\ref{sec:papr_impact}, the maximum PAPR CCDF of OTFS is limited by $N$; an enhanced PAPR performance compared to CP-OFDM \cite{surabhi2019peak}.
-Moreover, due to the potential full TF channel diversity, OTFS outperforms reference MC schemes.
-The OTFS complexity is also shown to be less than that of traditional CP-OFDM (see \eqref{eq:tx_otfs_vector} and Sec.~\ref{sec:txrxcomplexity}).
-All that emphasizes the prospects of OTFS in emerging V2X use cases in THz-enabled B5G/6G.
-However, the price to pay is in increased Rx detection and DD channel estimation complexity, especially in the presence of fractional Doppler~\cite{wei2021orthogonal}.
-Note that $M$ determines the delay resolution and the channel's maximum supported Doppler spread ($\nu_\maxx$) for a given BW ($B$); $N$ dictates Doppler resolution and latency ($T_f\!=\!NT$).
+Note that $M$ determines the delay resolution and the channel's maximum supported Doppler spread ($\nu_\maxx$) for a given bandwidth ($B$); $N$ dictates Doppler resolution and latency ($T_f\!=\!NT$).
 OTFS system design parameters are thus related (we only choose three from $\Delta f, T, M, N$), where $\Delta f\!=\!B/M\!=\!1/T$ is chosen such that

 Using more subcarriers ($M$) results in smaller SCS ($\Delta f$) for a fixed $B$, which in turn results in a longer slot duration ($T$).
 The OTFS design should thus observe the maximum latency constraints of novel use cases.
 Furthermore, the OTFS PAPR, complexity, and decoding delay are proportional to $N$, so lower $N$ values are favored.
 However, increasing frame size (large $N$) results in enhanced BER performance \cite{surabhi2019diversity} (higer diversity).
 Therefore, a careful trade-off between latency, PAPR, complexity, and performance is crucial with OTFS.